Feedback

 ART 143Advanced Ceramics3 CR HUM, PERFF, W, Sp

 Continues wheel and hand forming techniques with emphasis on aesthetics, including decoration and glazing.
+Lab hours are required for this course.

 Prerequisite: ART 142 or Instructor permission